 Use a time management app that helps you keep track of your daily tasks and meetings.
 Of course, you could also keep a journal for the same results, or even ask a friend to keep you accountable.
 Getting rid of distractions such as TV or social media can also be a huge help.

-4. Be A Problem Solver
+4. Be a Problem Solver

-Problem solving is a basic work skill that finds its use in any position and every industry.
+Problem-solving is a basic work skill that finds its use in any position and every industry.
 It refers to our ability to confront challenges in an effective and timely manner.

 Every employee has a set of problems they have to solve as part of their job.
-Employees with strong problem solving skills are thus better at doing their job, and are considered a valuable addition to any team.
+Employees with strong problem-solving skills are thus better at doing their job and are considered a valuable addition to any team.

-Problem solving is easy when you know how to approach it effectively.
+Problem-solving is easy when you know how to approach it effectively.
 To be an effective problem solver, you need to first clearly identify what you’re looking to resolve in the first place.
 Once identified, you need to brainstorm and come up with possible solutions.

-You then need to look at each solution in the context of the problem, and identify the best possible option for it.
+You then need to look at each solution in the context of the problem and identify the best possible option for it.
 Researching things online, reaching out to those with experience, and thinking through all possible consequences of a major decision are all great ways to become a better problem solver.

 If all else fails, you could just stick with a specific choice and later analyzed how you could’ve done things better.
-After all, there is often no better teacher than experience!
+After all, there is often a no better teacher than experience!

 Improving your problem-solving skills helps you stand out in your workplace.
 Your managers start seeing you as the go-to guy for solutions.
 This increased exposure helps you grow and puts you in line for better job positions.

-5. Take The Lead
+5. Take the Lead

 All the skills outlined above can make you a great employee.
 Leadership skills allow you to be more than that.
 Businesses are always looking for employees that can take the lead.
-In a survey, 73% business identified “leading people” as the most important skill needed in an employee.
+In a survey, 73% of business identified “leading people” as the most important skill needed in an employee.